activist-org/activist/README.md

 Organizations will eventually have the following features:

-### Apply to join
+### Applying to join

 All organizations have to apply to join activist.
 The application process is the way that the community transparently expands, with the support from organizations already on the platform serving to verify those who want to join.
+Interactions on the platform will also in some cases be limited to members of organizations.
+In this way we create important links of trust from organizations to other organizations, and each organization to its individual members.

 ### Working Groups